Table of Contents

-Aetiology of adrenal cortex insufficiency
+Etiology of adrenal cortex insufficiency

-Furthermore, carcinomic metastases are possible, often with pulmonary carcinomas, melanomas or kidney cell carcinomas.
+Furthermore, carcinomic metastases are possible, often with pulmonary carcinomas, melanomas, or kidney cell carcinomas.
 Infectious diseases can also damage the adrenal cortex.
 For instance, tuberculosis plays a significant role.
 Along with these rather chronic forms, acute failures of the adrenal cortex can also occur.

 The organism attempts to counteract a primary adrenal cortex insufficiency with increased ACTH levels.
 ACTH consists of the precursor of proopiomelanocortin, which branches off into the melanocyte-stimulating hormone (MSH) and endorphins.

-Secondary damage chiefly stems from an ACTH deficiency caused by insufficiency of the neuronal regulatory organs (pituitary gland or hypothalamus) or long-term treatment with corticosteroids.
+Secondary damage chiefly stems from an ACTH deficiency caused by the insufficiency of the neuronal regulatory organs (pituitary gland or hypothalamus) or long-term treatment with corticosteroids.